darktable-org/dtdocs/content/module-reference/processing-modules/exposure.md

 : Set the _exposure_, _black level_ and _clipping threshold_ manually

 automatic (RAW images only)
 : Use an analysis of the image's histogram to automatically set the exposure.
-Darktable automatically selects the exposure compensation that is required to shift the selected _percentile_ to the selected _target level_ (see definitions below).
+Ansel automatically selects the exposure compensation that is required to shift the selected _percentile_ to the selected _target level_ (see definitions below).
 This mode is particularly useful for automatically altering a large number of images to have the same exposure.
 A typical use case of automatic mode is deflickering of time-lapse photographs.

 # module controls